-December r 31, 2014 December 31, 2013 Carrying Value Fair Value Carrying Value Fair Value (In tho Long-term debt \$794,269 \$755,000 \$900,000 \$900,000
+December 31, 2015 December r 31, 2014 Carrying Value Fair Value Carrying Value Fair Value (In tho usands) Long-term debt \$900,186 \$823,612 \$794,269 \$755,000

 The carrying value of the Facility approximates fair value since it is subject to short-term floating interest rates that approximate the rates available to us for those periods.
+The carrying value of long-term debt represents the principal amounts outstanding and does not include any unamortized issuance costs.
 The fair value of our Senior Notes is based on quoted market prices, which results in a Level 1 fair value measurement.